grondilu/bitcoin-bash-tools/README.md

     $ cat myseed |xkey -t
     tprv8ZgxMBicQKsPen8dPzk2REDACTEDiRWqeNcdvrrxLsJ7UZCB3wH5tQsUbCBEPDREDACTEDfTh3skpif3GFENREDACTEDgemFAhG914qE5EC

-With the `-p SIZE` option, *SIZE* decimal numbers between 0 and 99 will be prompted, and be used to generate a master private key or its derived key if a derivation path is provided.
-This option can thus be used to retrieve a key stored in biological memory.

-    $ xkey -p 2
-    1: 75
-    2: 57
-    xprv9s21ZrQH143K3sf7LREDACTEDPFkA2zBcCk4Rg7azADRzGVMAUREDACTEDdZ11cZ6Kx88xmgmuKtB7aUREDACTEDFWuwsUmM3qE5RPT7Pah

 `N` is the derivation operator used to get the so-called *neutered* key, a.k.a the public extended key.

     $ base58 -d <<<"$myxprvkey" |xkey /N